adammaj1/sequence_of_parabolic_points_on_the_boundary_of_main_cardioid_3/README.md

 Let's call this figure n'th arm star ( here n = period )

 period = 10^1 = 10 , t = 3/10
 One can see here star with 10 arms.
 Arms should end in the center point, but on this image they end before.
 It is because of lazy dynamics.
-Compare 3 arm star
+Compare 3 arm star below

 ![1_100000000000.png](1_100000000000.png)

 period = 10^2 = 100
-Here one can see 100 arm star and the hole in the middle is much  bigger
+Here one can see 100 arm star and the hole in the middle is much  bigger and changed it's shape to the curilinear triangle

 ![2_1000000.png](2_1000000.png)